zhong-j-yu/rekex/doc/UsersGuide.md

 which could be a single input char or an escape sequence.
 A Json string contains zero or more logical characters enclosed in quotes.

-    record JsonString(Quote qL, List<JsonChar> chars, Quote qR) implements JsonValue{}
+    record JsonString(Quote qL, List<JsonChar> chars, Quote qR) implements JsonPrimitive{}

-Note - Repetition rules could be encoded as alternation and concatenation rules, e.g.
+> Note - Repetition rules could be encoded as alternation and concatenation rules, e.g.
-`Foos = Foo Foos | ε` .
+  <br> `Foos = Foo Foos | ε` . <br>
   Some grammar authors prefer this approach; and you can do the same in Rekex as well.
-Nevertheless, Rekex natively supports repetition rules because they are so common.
+  Nevertheless, Rekex natively supports repetition rules because they are very common in grammars.

 You can specify a quantifier for the repetition with `@SizeLimit(min,max)`, or equivalently, with `@AtLeast(n)`, `@AtMost(n)`, `Size(n)`.